Interpolating between pair-potential systems: Interpolating between two versions of a binary LJ system

 The standard KA model involves cutoffs at $r_c=2.5\sigma_{\alpha\beta}$.
 One usually implements these as shifted-potential cutoffs, but for technical reasons we use shifted-force cutoffs also to represent the standard KA model.
 The KA and mBLJ pair potentials with different cutoffs are shown in \fig{fig7}.
 Panel (a) compares the shifted-potential and shifted-force versions of the standard KA system of $r_c=2.5\sigma_{\alpha\beta}$ cutoffs.
 We see that there is little difference, and as shown in the Appendix the dynamics of the two systems are indeed very similar.
-This justifies our use of the shifted-force KA version as the $\lambda=0$ starting point for the extrapolation representing the standard KA model.
+This justifies our use of the shifted-force KA version to represent the standard KA model.
 Panel (b) shows the shifted-force KA and mBLJ pair potentials.
 The like-particle attractions are much weaker in the mBLJ case than in the KA case, in particular for the A particles.

 The interpolation from the standard KA model to the mBLJ model is carried out by using shifted-force cutoffs that are a convex combination of the old and new ones, i.e., for each of the three pair interactions the cutoff $r_c(\lambda)$ is written as $1-\lambda$ times the KA cutoff plus $\lambda$ times the mBLJ cutoff.
 For the like-particle interactions this amounts to $r_c(\lambda)=(2.5-\lambda)\sigma_{AA}$ for the A particles and $r_c(\lambda)=2.5(1-\lambda)\sigma_{BB}+1.5\lambda\sigma_{AA}$ for the B particles; for the AB interaction the cutoff remains at $2.5\sigma_{AB}$. \Fig{fig8} shows the results of this transformation.
-The reference state point is $(\rho, T)=(1.2,0.48)$, which is in the less-viscous liquid phase compared to the lower temperatures of current numerical studies of glass-forming liquids closer to the glass transition.
+The reference state point is $(\rho, T)=(1.2,0.48)$, which is in the less-viscous liquid phase compared to the lower temperatures of current numerical studies of glass-forming liquids.
 As previously, panel (a) shows the potential-energy variation as a function of $\lambda$ and (b) shows the relative variations.
 There are few level crossings.
-Consistent with this (c) and (d) show invariant (all-particle) structure and dynamics (temperature-adjusted data).
+Consistent with this (c) and (d) show invariant all-particle structure and dynamics (temperature-adjusted data).

-Given that the KA system consists of two different particle types, one may ask whether the structure and dynamics of A and B particles separately are invariant.
+Given that the KA system consists of two different particle types, one may ask whether the structure and dynamics of A and B particles are separately invariant.
 This is investigated in \fig{fig9}.
 Overall we see good invariance.